AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ## Components

+### Query Engine
+The most exciting part of the project:
+- [x] parsing SQL queries.
+- [x] creating a rule-based planner.
+- [x] optimizing algorithms for better query execution.
+- [x] gracefully handling process termination so all changes made to the buffer pool don't get lost.
+- [x] creating thread-safe code for manipulating hundreds of pages with many different queries.

 ### Buffer Pool Manager

-The Buffer Pool Manager plays a crucial role in managing the memory used for caching data pages.
+The Buffer Pool Manager manages the memory used for caching data pages.
 It ensures efficient utilization of memory resources and optimizes data retrieval operations.

 ### Replacer